 RV Living Requires Flexibility.
 Will I bend or will I break?

-Some RVers make long-term plans, a year or two in advance, while others wing it and both find their RV life exciting.
+Some RVers make long-term plans, a year or two in advance, while others wing it.
 How disappointed will you be if you can’t get reservations inside or even close to your bucket list destination?
 What is the workaround?

 Lately, the news has been featuring stories about private campgrounds being bought up by corporate entities.
 Rules change, prices increase and stationary RVers are forced to comply or leave the RV park.

-Will I get lonely living in an RV?
+Will I Be Lonely Living in an RV?

 Organizations such as Escapees & Xscapers are made up of RVers of every lifestyle and background.
 There are plenty of meet-ups, rallies, and community involvement to help keep you from feeling isolated or lonely.